JensRantil/conc/README.md

 [![GoDoc](https://godoc.org/github.com/JensRantil/conc?status.svg)](https://godoc.org/github.com/JensRantil/conc)

 **Status:** Alpha.
-Please file issues for all things high and low (including of naming of types and functions.
+Please file issues for all things high and low (including of naming of types and functions).

 A library that dynamically adjusts concurrency of a worker pool based on observed latency changes.
 Thereby constantly trying to achieve optimal